romulocampelo/btc-opmul/docs/testing.md

 All tests jointly verify:

 - deterministic computation of `x1 × x2` using 64-bit intermediate arithmetic;
 - absence of wrap-around or architecture-dependent overflow behavior;
 - consistent issuance of the consensus error `SCRIPT_ERR_MUL`;
-- alignment with the error strings defined in `script.cpp`;
+- correct error-string mapping in `script.cpp`;
-- invariance of behavior across multiple test runs and system configurations.
+- invariance of behavior across platforms and execution environments.

-This section guarantees the implementation is consensus-safe and free of nondeterministic arithmetic.
+This confirms that the implementation is consensus-safe and free of nondeterministic arithmetic behavior.

 ---

 ## 5. Reproducing the Tests

-Ensure Bitcoin Core is compiled and accessible.
+Ensure Bitcoin Core is compiled and available.

 ### 5.1 Run C++ Unit Tests